d1opensource/fairlight/README.md

 #### How request cache keys are determined

 Requests are keyed by a deterministic hash of its params.
-These properties include: `url`, `method`, `headers`, `responseType`, and `extrakEy`.
+These properties include: `url`, `method`, `headers`, `responseType`, and `extraKey`.

-Note that the `body` is _not_ included in the cache key, so equivalent `POST` requests with different `body` would have the same cache key.
+Note that the `body` is _not_ included in the cache key, so equivalent `POST` requests with different `body` payloads would have the same cache key.
 In these instances, if you would like to utilize the cache, you can set an `extraKey` for that request.
 See the documentation for [`api.request`](#requestparams-object-opts-object) for more details.

 ### Re-fetching a query

-Sometimes, it may be desirable to fetch a new query.
+Sometimes, it may be desirable to re-fetch the data in response to a user action.
 This can be done using the `refetch()` action returned by the hook:

 Example: